digitaltechnologyandcultures/DICE_Instructor_Handbook/grading.md

 ## Revisions

 In many cases, allowing students to revise work is a very beneficial thing.
-In the world of web development, no work is ever finished, and we are not allowed to stop trying just because we don't get something right the first time.
+With regard to writing, and producing media, no work is ever finished, and we are not allowed to stop trying just because we don't get something right the first time.
 In cases where students know they are having troubles, you're encouraged to get them to turn in an assignment on time and then revise it in the following days.

-The material we teach often seems easy to us because we have been doing it for so long, but always remember that every single thing we use to make websites is actually very difficult to grasp and work with for a complete novice.
-At one point, we were all in that place.
-And part of how we've come so far is by trying and trying again.
+Many courses have rough draft components of assignments built in.
+When considering whether or not to offer a revision, use your best judgement.
+Keep in mind that student learning and growth are our chief concern.

 The Canvas LMS will allow you to alter grades after you have submitted them.
 Be aware that grades are sent to the student as soon as you assign them, so everytime you assign or change a grade, the student will get a notification.
-It's always good to provide an additional comment on the assignment when you change a grade for any reason. \(It's generally bad to revise a grade downward without some noteworthy circumstances--cheating, plagiarism, etc.\)
+It's always good to provide an additional comment on the assignment when you change a grade for any reason.
+It is also a good idea to "mute" a particualr assignment until you have finalized your grading for that assignment.

+If you suspect palagarism, or some other form of academic misconduct, please notify the program director immediately.